 The first step is showing that poor road conditions actually caused the accident, which usually means showing that the agency or company responsible for maintaining or planning the road was somehow negligent.
 Next, the injured person must determine if the responsible party can be sued in court, or if a special claim-filing procedure must be followed.
 We'll cover these issues in more detail below.
 (For a related discussion, see what happens when potholes or poor road conditions cause vehicle damage.)

-Roads are maintained by cities, counties and states.
+Roads are maintained by cities, counties, and states.
 Different maintenance responsibilities for a certain roadway can also be shared by more than one governmental agency.
-For example, a state might be responsible for filling pot holes and paving the roads while a city might be responsible for snowplowing and de-icing the roadways.
-Figuring out which agency was responsible is important not only for suing the proper party, but for determining if the particular agency can be sued at all (more on this below).
+For example, a state might be responsible for filling potholes and paving the roads, while a city might be responsible for snow plowing and de-icing roadways.
+Figuring out which agency was responsible is important not only for bringing the proper party into the action, but for determining if the particular party can be sued without going through the injury claim process that's usually a prerequisite to filing a lawsuit against the government (more on this below).

 Once you determine which agency is responsible for maintaining or planning the road, you must prove that the agency was negligent in connection with the accident.
 This means showing that the agency had reasonable notice of a problem with the road, had a reasonable opportunity to fix the situation (or issue adequate warnings), but failed to take the proper steps, and the crash resulted.
 Or it could mean showing that there was some safety-related defect with the planning or execution of the road's construction.